Heliot Ramos Player Props: Giants vs. Marlins

 |Games w/1+ RBI

-- Marlins pitchers combined to surrender 173 total home runs at a rate of 1.1 per game (17th in baseball).
+- Marlins pitchers combine to give up 18 home runs (one per game), the 10th-fewest in baseball.

-- Luzardo (2-0 with a 1.93 ERA and 20 strikeouts in 18 2/3 innings pitched) gets the start for the Marlins, his fourth of the season.
+- Rogers makes the start for the Marlins, his fourth of the season.
+He is 1-2 with a 4.20 ERA and 16 strikeouts in 15 2/3 innings pitched.

-- The left-hander last appeared on Tuesday against the Philadelphia Phillies, when he threw six innings, allowing three earned runs while giving up eight hits.
+- In his most recent outing on Friday against the Arizona Diamondbacks, the left-hander went six innings, giving up one earned run while surrendering five hits.

+- In three games this season, the 25-year-old has amassed a 4.20 ERA and 9.6 strikeouts per nine innings, while giving up a batting average of .220 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.